 CCTV Code of Practice

-The monitoring, recording, holding and processing of images of distinguishable individuals constitutes personal data as defined by the Data Protection Act (1998).
-This Code of Practice is consequently intended to ensure that in its use of Closed Circuit Television (CCTV) AU is fully compliant with the requirements of the Data Protection Act (1998), with related legislation and with the CCTV Code of Practice published by the Office of the Information Commissioner.
+The monitoring, recording, holding and processing of images of distinguishable individuals constitutes personal data as defined by the General Data Protection Regulation and the Data Protection Act (2018) This Code of Practice is consequently intended to ensure that in its use of Closed Circuit Television (CCTV) AU is fully compliant with the requirements of the General Data Protection Regulation and with related legislation and with the CCTV Code of Practice published by the Office of the Information Commissioner.
 It should be read in conjunction with the AU Data Protection Policy that outlines the Data Protection Principles upon which these guidelines are based.

-- Responsibility for implementing AU's Data Protection Policy as it relates to CCTV rests with the Pro Vice-Chancellor (Student and Staff Services)
+Responsibility for implementing AU's Data Protection Policy as it relates to CCTV rests with the Pro Vice-Chancellor (Chief Operating Officer))

-- Responsibility for managing AU’s CCTV network and for monitoring implementation of this Code of Practice is delegated by the Pro Vice-Chancellor (Student and Staff Services) to the Director of Residential and Hospitality Services or his/her nominee acting as Manager of the CCTV Scheme
+Responsibility for managing AU’s CCTV network and for monitoring implementation of this Code of Practice is delegated by the Pro Vice-Chancellor (Chief Operating Officer) to the Director of Campus Services or his/her nominee acting as Manager of the CCTV Scheme

-- Responsibility for the day-to-day management and use of authorised CCTV systems will be delegated to appropriately designated Local CCTV Managers in conjunction with the Head of House Services.
+Responsibility for the day-to-day management and use of authorised CCTV systems may be delegated to appropriately designated Local CCTV Managers in conjunction with the Head of Residential Services.

 2. Approval and Registration

-Any new requests for the installation of CCTV on AU premises must be forwarded, in writing, to the Pro Vice-Chancellor (Student and Staff Services), following discussion with the Manager of the Scheme.
+Any new requests for the installation of CCTV on AU premises must be forwarded, in writing, to the Pro Vice-Chancellor (Chief Operating Officer), following discussion with the Manager of the Scheme.
 Each request will be considered individually upon its merits.
-Approval will be provided in writing by the Pro Vice-Chancellor (Student and Staff Services).
+Approval will be provided in writing by the Pro Vice-Chancellor (Chief Operating Officer)).
 Each part of the system must fully comply with the provisions of this Code of Practice.
 A central register will be maintained listing the location of cameras and associated equipment.

 CCTV systems are employed at AU only for the following specific purposes: